kfk383/FinalProject/README.md

 - Used JButton instead of buttons photoshopped into the main menu
 - Switched to JPanel for a more flexible interface
 - Enhanced GUI and started on actionPerformed method functions

+January 9, 2015
+-Put buttons onto individual JPanels in order to layer it on top of the background image -Buttons now appear when scrolled over to the options displayed on the background image